shogo4405/HaishinKit.swift/README.md

 # lf.swift
-lf is a lIVE fRAMEWORK. iOS/OSX Camera/Microphone streaming library via RTMP/HTTP
+lf is a lIVE fRAMEWORK.
+Camera and Microphone streaming library via RTMP, HLS for iOS, OSX.

 ## Install
 ### CocoaPods